 Jeffrey has contributed to a robust portfolio of social-environmental initiatives at the local, state, national, and international levels.
 He has managed over 100 community sustainability leadership projects while working at the City of Chicago Department of Environment; coordinated training events reaching 3,000 international participants; and managed a $4 million public sector grant portfolio that has leveraged $12 million in local community investment.

 Outside of work, Jeffrey loves teaching yoga in Chicago’s Edgewater neighborhood.
 He has travelled to more than 17 countries (most recently to Cuba) with little more than a backpack and his trusted copy of The Lonely Planet guide.

 Executive Director – Corporate Responsibility Group of Greater Chicago

 Prior to joining the CR Group as its Executive Director in September 2007, Colleen served for 15 years as an Assistant United States Attorney, Criminal Division, in the U.S. Attorney’s Office for the Northern District of Illinois, and for four years as an Assistant State’s Attorney in DuPage County.
-She also has her own business, Healthy, Wealthy & ALIVE, an Independent Shaklee Distributorship, and, for almost 10 years, she volunteered on the Gala fund raiser committee for the UIC Medical Center “Walter Payton Center Guild” and The Bobbie and Marvin Family Fink Liver Clinic” raising funds for education, treatment and research for liver disease and cancer, the liver transplant program and other GI tract diseases.
+She also has her own business, Healthy, Wealthy & ALIVE, an Independent Shaklee Distributorship, currently serves on the board of Bridge to Success, and, for almost 10 years, she volunteered on the Gala fund raiser committee for the UIC Medical Center “Walter Payton Center Guild” and The Bobbie and Marvin Family Fink Liver Clinic” raising funds for education, treatment and research for liver disease and cancer, the liver transplant program and other GI tract diseases.
 Ms. Coughlin earned her J.D. from Loyola of Chicago School of Law and her B.A. from the University of Illinois – Champaign-Urbana.